Before connecting to the UWE Bristol network

 Setting up multi-factor authentication

-- You will need to use the Authenticator app or a valid phone number (mobile or landline).
+- You will need to use the Microsoft Authenticator app or a valid phone number (mobile or landline).

 - Repeat the set up process to add additional methods of verification.